-Being home with my girls was a great joy, and it allowed time to be creative in many ways.
-I learned to sew, knit, crochet and cross stitch.
-In 1991 I created a Christmas ornament and won a fully decorated designer tree.
-I faux finished walls for my home and for others, even creating my own wall stamps and stencils when I couldn't find what I wanted or needed.
-I began floral arranging for my own decor and then started a business called Blooming Designs and created silk arrangements for banquets, gift shops and a furniture store.
+Staying home with her girls was a great joy, and it allowed her time to be creative in many other ways.
+She loved to work on their home landscaping and garden flower beds.
+Learning from books in textile and needlework, she fashioned a holiday ornament in 1991 and won a fully decorated designer Christmas tree from a local art supply store.
+She faux finished walls for her home and for others, even creating her own wall stamps and stencils when she couldn't find what she needed.
+After she began floral arranging for her own decor, “Blooming Designs” was created — a business that provided specially designed silk floral arrangements for gift shops, furniture stores, and banquet halls.

 Then in 1998, major changes were encountered when the family moved from Grand Island, NY to Mesa, AZ.
 It took a few years for them to get settled and to familiarize themselves with the area.
 And when the girls were a little older, Nancy opened a small gift shop that showcased her creativity again.
 But it wasn't long before she found the outdoor art fairs all around town.
 This soon became one of her favorite things to do.
 She was so excited to see all the fine art at the shows.
 It stirred her interests and increased her yearning to be around art.
 In 2009 by chance, she was offered a job as an artist’s assistant for Jeanne Bonine's studio art shows, who's work was an inspiration to Nancy.
 Years later, after closing her gift shop, she started working for the Arizona Fine Art Expo, which hosts 120 artist studios.
 She thought, surrounding herself with fine art and artists year after year satisfied her art cravings.